fengyoulin/gls/README.md

 **Attention:**

 You should always try to use `context.Context` as google suggested.
-If you prefer to use this `gls` module, remember to call the `Clr()` at end end of your goroutine, it will protect you from a memory leak.
+If you prefer to use this `gls` module, remember to call the `Clr()` at end of your goroutine, it will protect you from a memory leak.